PaoloSarti/AStarSearch.jl/README.md

 The type of the state is totally unrestricted, just provide the functions that give neighbour states and an heuristic given a state and the algorithm will find the best path.

-This package was inspired by [this](https://www.npmjs.com/package/a-star) implementation in JavaScript for its generic implementation
+This package was inspired by [this](https://www.npmjs.com/package/a-star) JavaScript package for its generic implementation

 ## Usage